8. WHEN IN DOUBT

 Revolution ... one day a few nomads discovered that if they planted

-place to place and can have
+place to place and could have

 If you see: